Management Of Major Insects Of Paddy

 Ear head bug

-Ear head bug is not a major insect like the once mentioned previously.
-It is virulent when the panicle is in milky stage of paddy.
-The ear head bug feeds on the sap of grains by puncturing the tissue, causing black dots and foul odour, eventually leading to chaffy seeds.
+Ear head bug is not a major insect like the one mentioned previously.
+It is virulent when the panicle is in the milky stage of paddy.
+The ear head bug feeds on the sap of grains by puncturing the tissue, causing black dots and foul odor, eventually leading to chaffy seeds.
 Insect locomotion can be noticed on the plant and panicle.

 Recommended products